ijmeals/first_shell_script/README.md

 # Problem

 When I open a new terminal I am not located where my project source code is.
-On top of that, sometimes I navigate away from that directory for one reason or another and then in order to open another project I have to go back to my _project_ directory before typing in `subl .`.
+On top of that, sometimes I navigate away from that directory for one reason or another and then in order to open another project I have to go back to my _project_ directory before typing in `atom .`.

 # Solution